Oman Pet Import Requirements

 Step 6: Import Permit

 Either the owner or an agent representing the owner obtain an import permit from the Ministry of Agriculture and Fisheries Animal Health Department.
-The permit must be applied for in person by an agent, the owner or a sponsor of the owner.
+The permit must be applied for online or in person by an agent, the owner or a sponsor of the owner.

 Importing Puppies and Kittens to Oman